 I got this email from Virginia Tech.
 Thought it should be shared…—————————————————————————...

-I am relatively new to woodworking.
-Only been at it a few years now.
 When I had some land cleared in 2008 I kept all the large poplar and red oak and had it milled and stickered to air dry.
 Initially I was only thinking of flooring, but I had done some woodwork as a youth so it occurred to me it might be fun again.
-We built the place like a carriage house - with a 3-car garage on the bottom and an apartment above.
-Long story short, the garage is now a fledgling wood shop and the yard is littered with stacks of wood.
-Pictures of both to come.
+We built a place like a carriage house - with a 3-car garage on the bottom and an apartment above.
+Long story short, the garage is now a wood shop and the yard is littered with stacks of wood.
+I live near Indianapolis and have a second shop in my garage.
+It is well stocked with red oak, quarter-sawn red oak, and poplar.

 -- Some problems are best solved with an optimistic approach.
 Optimism shines a light on alternatives that are otherwise not visible.